Delphi/Lazarus: Enter-Key in Edit

 Ask your own question or write your own article on askingbox.com.
 That’s how it’s done.

-In this example, we are just calling the procedure Button1Click, so that the therein contained code will be executed after pressing the enter key.
+In this example, we are just calling the procedure Button1Click, so that the therein contained code will be executed after pressing the enter key, and we jump to the next edit field.
 Of course, you can also execute or write any other code or function at this point.

 It is important to set the key to #0 afterwards.
 With this, you prevent the Edit from further processing the input.